Create impact with inclusion.

 Executive Education Faculty, Carey Business School

-Quinetta Roberson, Ph.D. is the Fred J. Springer Endowed Chair in Business Leadership at Villanova University, prior to which she was on the faculty at Cornell University.
-She has been a visiting scholar at universities on six continents and has more than 18 years of global experience in teaching courses, facilitating workshops, and advising organizations on leadership, talent management and diversity.
+Quinetta Roberson, Ph.D. is the John A. Hannah Distinguished Professor of Management and Psychology at Michigan State University.
+Prior to her current position, she was an Endowed Chair at Villanova University and a tenured professor at Cornell University.
+She has been a visiting scholar at universities on six continents and has more than 20 years of global experience in teaching courses, facilitating workshops, and advising organizations on diversity, equity, and inclusion.
+Dr. Roberson has published over 40 scholarly journal articles and book chapters, edited a Handbook of Diversity in the Workplace (2013), and is a TEDx speaker on the “Science of Inclusion”.
+Her research and consulting work focus on developing organizational capability and enhancing effectiveness through diversity, equity and inclusion, and is informed by her work experiences, having worked as a financial analyst and small business consultant prior to obtaining her doctorate.
 She earned her Ph.D. in Organizational Behavior from the University of Maryland and holds undergraduate and graduate degrees in Finance.